Rain-sodden Sydney ends lockdown after 106 days - RFI

 After "100 days of blood, sweat and no beers," he said, "you've earned it."

+Prime Minister Scott Morrison hailed the day as one to celebrate things once taken for granted: "Being with family and friends, getting a haircut, grabbing a meal together, going to the pub and having a beer with your mates."

+But otherwise daily life is beginning to look more like normal, with crowds again gathering at bus stops and the hum of traffic growing a little louder.

-But despite the celebratory mood, there are lingering concerns about what reopening will bring.
+Despite the celebratory mood, there are lingering concerns that reopening will bring a surge in infections.

-"There’s obviously a lot of excitement but it certainly has to be tempered by making sure we continue to look out for each other," Perrottet told national broadcaster ABC.

-"That’s been our success in the past.
-Everybody making enormous efforts to get vaccinated."

-There are also fears that reopening will inevitably bring a rash of new infections.

-The Australian Medical Association this week pilloried Perrottet when he appeared to shift the focus away from health and onto the economic recovery.
+The Australian Medical Association pilloried Perrottet when he appeared to shift the focus away from health and onto the economic recovery.

-"The AMA supports gradual opening up of the economy and the loosening of restrictions, but it is critical to observe the impact of each step on transmission and case numbers," the doctors' body said.

 "Otherwise New South Wales may still see hospitals become completely overwhelmed despite high vaccination rates."